APCAA Early Spring 2025 Digest

 APCAA Staff

-According to Tiffanny Rogers-Bussey: "This past week in Armonk NY we marked the graduation of our incredible Ascend National Morehouse Hub cohort.
+According to Tiffany Rogers-Bussey, Executive Director of the Morehouse Innovation & Entrepreneurship Center (MIEC): "This past week in Armonk NY we marked the graduation of our incredible Ascend National Morehouse Hub cohort.
 A powerful group of 20 small business leaders from across the nation committed to scaling and thriving in today’s competitive economy.
 The work we do supporting small businesses remains critically important as small businesses make up 99.9% of all U.S businesses and employs nearly half of the private workforce.
-Helping small business grow isn’t just good business- it’s nation building!!"
+Helping small businesses grow isn’t just good business - it’s nation building!"

 By Kevin J. Salter via LinkedIn.com